AdamLaurie/rompar/README.md

 For more information, check the tutorial in the help menu, and the shortcuts on the various menu items inside of Rompar.

+Colors:
+  * Green: detected as bright spot ("1")
+  * Blue: detected as dark spot ("0")

+There are some more advanced ML aspects that were explored but never merged in.
+This is still an open area to explore

+Some ROMs can be post procssed into binaries using https://github.com/SiliconAnalysis/zorrom

 Enjoy!
 Adam & Rompar contributors.